U.S. ‘wasted’ months before preparing for virus pandemic

 “We basically wasted two months,” Kathleen Sebelius, health and human services secretary during the Obama administration, told AP.

-As early as mid-January, U.S. officials could see that hospitals in China’s Hubei province were overwhelmed with infected patients, with many left dependent on ventilator machines to breath.
+As early as mid-January, U.S. officials could see that hospitals in China’s Hubei province were overwhelmed with infected patients, with many left dependent on ventilator machines to breathe.
 Italy soon followed, with hospitals scrambling for doctors, beds and equipment.

 HHS did not respond to questions about why federal officials waited to order medical supplies until stocks were running critically low.
 But President Donald Trump has asserted that the federal government should take a back seat to states when it comes to dealing with the pandemic.